“Believe and be saved” ~Jesus (Mk 16:16, Luk 8:12)

 Please understand that my heart is not to play doctrinal policeman.
 This isn’t about getting our doctrinal ducks in a row.
 We’re all learning and I don’t claim to have it all figured out.
 But it seems to me that in the market for ideas, you are not being given a fair choice.

 Since I started writing about this inclusion stuff, I’ve received messages like this: “I call myself an inclusionist, but what you are saying about inclusionism is horrible.
 I don’t believe that.
 I’ve never even heard that before.”
 That’s probably because you’re getting your theology off Facebook.
-If you’re only getting sound-bites and video clips you’re not getting the full story.
+If you’re only getting sound-bites you’re not getting the full story.

 When I became aware of inclusionism a few years ago, I was intrigued.
 I went to the original sources.
 I read the books, heard the preachers, and approached the loudest voices because I wanted the full picture.
 I asked a lot of questions.
 And I discovered the trailer is nothing like the movie.